Providing Ready-To-Use Leadership Tools. Sign-up for Free Tools

-In this wonderfully unique book, Will Your Next Mistake Be Fatal? by Robert E. Mittelstaedt, Jr., we learn from several examples what business leaders do wrong that prevents them from making fatal errors that could have been easily avoided.
+In his book, Will Your Next Mistake Be Fatal?, author Robert E. Mittelstaedt, Jr. provides examples of what business leaders do to prevent making fatal errors in their business.

 As a result of having a greater amount of financial cushion, a large organization can withstand the blow of a mistake that can otherwise become fatal to the small business owner.